-- (a) In an application under section 1(a) of the Act, the applicant may submit substitute specimens of the mark as used on or in connection with the goods, or in the sale or advertising of the services.
-The applicant must verify by an affidavit or declaration under § 2.20 that the substitute specimens were in use in commerce at least as early as the filing date of the application.
-Verification is not required if the specimen is a duplicate or facsimile of a specimen already of record in the application. - (b) In an application under section 1(b) of the Act, after filing either an amendment to allege use under § 2.76 or a statement of use under § 2.88, the applicant may submit substitute specimens of the mark as used on or in connection with the goods, or in the sale or advertising of the services.
-If the applicant submits substitute specimen(s), the applicant must:

-- (1) For an amendment to allege use under § 2.76, verify by affidavit or declaration under § 2.20 that the applicant used the substitute specimen(s) in commerce prior to filing the amendment to allege use. - (2) For a statement of use under § 2.88, verify by affidavit or declaration under § 2.20 that the applicant used the substitute specimen(s) in commerce either prior to filing the statement of use or prior to the expiration of the deadline for filing the statement of use.
+- (a) In an application under section 1(a) of the Act, the applicant may submit substitute specimens of the mark as used on or in connection with the goods or in the sale or advertising of the services, or as used to indicate membership in the collective organization.
+The applicant must submit a verified statement that the substitute specimen was in use in commerce at least as early as the filing date of the application.
+The verified statement is not required if the specimen is a duplicate or facsimile of a specimen already of record in the application. - (b) In an application under section 1(b) of the Act, after filing either an amendment to allege use under § 2.76 or a statement of use under § 2.88, the applicant may submit substitute specimens of the mark as used on or in connection with the goods or in the sale or advertising of the services, or as used to indicate membership in the collective organization.
+If the applicant submits substitute specimen(s), the applicant must: - (1) For an amendment to allege use under § 2.76, submit a verified statement that the substitute specimen(s) was in use in commerce prior to filing the amendment to allege use. - (2) For a statement of use under § 2.88, submit a verified statement that the substitute specimen(s) was in use in commerce either prior to filing the statement of use or prior to the expiration of the deadline for filing the statement of use.

 [30 FR 13193, Oct.
 16, 1965, as amended at 54 FR 37591, Sept.
 11, 1989; 64 FR 48900, Sept.
 8, 1999, effective Oct.
-30, 1999]
+30, 1999; 80 FR 33170, June 11, 2015, effective July 11, 2015]